 Sometimes different equipment such as balls and stretchy straps are used to enhance the practice.
 Generally most people will find an improvement in their day-to-day movement patterns and balance and many comment that they feel refreshed and renewed after a session.

-I have been committed to yoga therapy in Australia since my initial training in 1994 in Great Britain and in taking on the role of the President of the Australasian Yoga Therapists Association to bring in Standards of qualification in this field.
+I have been committed to yoga therapy in Australia since my initial training in 1994 in Great Britain and in taking on the role of the President of the Australasian Association of Yoga Therapists (AAYT) to bring in Standards of qualification in this field.
+I have been training yoga teachers to become yoga therapists in Melbourne, Sydney, Brisbane and Gold Coast.
+I have also several yoga therapy courses accredited with AAYT.

 Yoga Therapy aims to enable an individual to improve their own health using Yoga practices.
 Yoga Therapy can be in groups, for example, Yoga for Breast Cancer; or given in a one-to-one consultation.
 An accredited Yoga Therapist is an experienced Yoga Teacher with qualifications, specialised skills and knowledge in the application of Yoga within a therapeutic setting.